Corruptor-EYE/Corruptor-EYE/README.md

 ## Hello and welcome to my profile 👋

 I'm a Software Developer specializing in Embedded Systems and Network Programming.
 I also work with web development technologies occasionally.
+I'm looking to broaden my skills in Computer Graphics and Systems Programming.

 ---